 We currently lease several orchards throughout Peach Valley.
 All have good water rights, soils, air drainage and productive trees.
 Lease agreements include help in planting new varieties and keeping the existing trees healthy and organic.
 Orchards have had no chemical inputs or sprays since 1990.
-150 standard size apple and apricot trees along with 100 young standard peach trees comprise the majority of production.
+50 standard size apple, apricot, and plum trees join 20 new standard peach trees ,for the majority of production.

 As we’ve been homesteading here since the late seventies, our four children have grown up on the farm along with many other children, friends and adults.
 As of now all children have grown and moved on, returning occassionally for visits and celebration.
 Summer is always a busy time for people stopping by and perhaps staying a day or two etc. So, the farm has many faces and activities, regardless.

 A large solar home, begun in 1980, continues to be built, housing family rooms, apprentice apartment, distribution rooms, walk-in cooler, water storage, and greenhouse space.
 The farm also includes underground irrigation, 4000 square feet of cold frame / hoop house space, barn area, a small pond, access to public land, and beautiful scenery.
 Our water well provides adequate (but not unlimited) water supply to ours and one other property.
 Both households now have back up tanks to keep some water reserve if drought conditions persist.
 An 8000 gallon cistern helps for winter irrigation.